 What jobs are available at United Way?

 All available jobs and internships are located in our Careers section.
 Most positions are regular full-time, but we occasionally have part-time, contract and seasonal positions, such as campaign representative positions.

 We also have many event volunteer opportunities available throughout the year.

 How do I volunteer to help United Way?

-United Way Caring Connection matches more than 44,000 people annually to volunteer projects with United Way community partners across the nine-county metro area.
+Volunteer United mobilized over 109,000 volunteers in 2015.
+This free service matches individuals and groups to volunteer projects with United Way community partners across the nine-county metro area.
 Volunteers help these nonprofits achieve their missions and make a lasting difference in our community.
-Learn more about Caring Connection.
+Learn more about Volunteer United.

 How do I find my local United Way?

 There are over 1,400 United Ways across the country.
 Greater Twin Cities United Way helps people in Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott and western Washington counties.